mcoder9/slv/frontend-template/web-ssg/articles/doc/en/general/getting-started.md

 curl -fsSL https://storage.slv.dev/slv/install | sh
 ```

-## Deploying Validators
+## Validator Deployment

-Enter the necessary settings to launch a validator.
+Enter the necessary settings to start a validator.

 ```bash
 slv v init
 ```

-### Input Server's Default Username
+### Enter the default username

-Most of the time, the default username is `ubuntu` or `root`.
+Typically, the default username is often `ubuntu` or `root`.

 ```bash
 slv v init
 ?
 What's the user for the server? (ubuntu) › ubuntu
 ```

-### Input Server's IP Address
+### Enter the server's IP address

-Input the IP address of the server.
+Enter the IP address of your server.

 ```bash
 ?
 What's the IP address of the server? ›
 ```

-### Set RSA Key for SSH
+### Set up RSA key for SSH

 ※ Please set the path to your RSA key.
 The default path is `~/.ssh/id_rsa`.